 Have you considered poms for tossing?
 These poms in particular – which are handmade by Extravagant Exits – are heavy enough to be tossed, but won’t injure the bride and groom.

-Petal cones can be customized for your wedding ceremony and filled with your favorite rose petals for tossing; these cones in particular were spotted at White Tulip Boutique as one resource.
+Petal cones can be customized for your wedding ceremony and filled with your favorite rose petals for tossing; these cones, in particular, were spotted at White Tulip Boutique as one resource.
 Customize yours for your event, have them shipped to you, and fill with these for guests to toss.

 Invite guests to blow bubbles as you process down the aisle by placing these in a basket near the entryway of your ceremony.
-Include a sign for guests to take one on their way to their seat; a tag telling them when to blow bubbles is a great way to encourage participation.
+Include a sign for guests to take one on their way to their seats; a tag telling them when to blow bubbles is a great way to encourage participation.

 Bells are another no-toss idea!
 Have your guests ring these bells as you walk down the aisle (and at the reception to get you to kiss).
-You can find bells at Michaels or Hobby Lobby.
-If you’re looking for a large bulk order, try these.
-They have great reviews and are under $2 a pop.

 We saved ribbons for number eight because it is part of this week’s giveaway series!
 Ribbon wands are a fun way for guests to show their excitement, tie in your color palette, and provide a fun handmade detail at your ceremony.
-These ribbon wands by Wed Designer are customized in your color palette with plenty of ribbon choices available.
+These ribbon wands by TheBridesMadeShop are customized in your color palette with plenty of ribbon choices available.

 Which of these ceremony exit ideas is your favorite?
 Are you planning a grand ceremony exit?